Rahul Roy

-Rahul Roy (born 9 February 1968) is an Indian actor, producer and former model known for his works in Hindi films and television.
+Rahul Roy (born 9 February 1966) is an Indian actor, producer and former model known for his works in Hindi films and television.
 Roy began his acting career with the 1990 blockbuster Aashiqui, a Mahesh Bhatt production as the lead actor with newcomer Anu Aggarwal.
 He then appeared opposite Karishma Kapoor in Sudhakar Bokade's romantic film Sapne Sajan Ke (1992).
 Roy has been honoured with life membership of the International Film And Television Club of Asian Academy of Film & Television.

 Roy delivered a notable performance in Mahesh Bhatt's 1993 autobiographical Phir Teri Kahani Yaad Aayee, Roy's character is based on the filmmaker.
 The film was Zee TV's first mainstream production.
 Roy then featured in Bhatt's production Jaanam, which was Vikram Bhatt's directorial debut.

 In 2006, Roy participated and won the first season of game show Bigg Boss – the Indian version of Celebrity Big Brother, produced by Endemol India for Colors Viacom 18.
 Roy has ventured into movie production.
 His company, Rahul Roy Productions, released its first movie, entitled Elaan, on 25 November 2011 in Bihar.
-It stars Roy and Rituparna Sen as the main lead.

 Personal life

-Roy was born to Deepak and Indira Roy and educated at the Lawrence School, Sanawar.
-He has a brother named Romeer.
-His maternal uncle is Cory Walia, a renowned name in tinsel town, and on the fashion circuit.
+Roy was born to Deepak and Indira Roy and educated at the Lawrence School, Sanawar in Himachal Pradesh.
+He has a twin brother named Rohit.
+His maternal uncle is Cory Walia, a renowned name in tinsel town, and on the fashion circuit, especially as make-up artist of celebrities.
+Through his mother, he has a multi-ethnic background, with Punjabi Sikh, Burmese, Maratha Rajput and Goan Saraswat descent.
 He was married to Rajlakshmi Khanvilkar (Rani), a fashion model, who had been previously married to Samir Soni.
+They divorced amicably in 2014.